surma/surma.dev/content/things/langgraph.md

 }
 ```

-## Tools
+### Tools

-Tools is the feature formerly known as "functions".
-An LLM that supports tools can be given a list of function signatures (including parameter types and descriptions), along with the user's message.
+Tools is the feature formerly known as “functions”.
+An LLM that supports tools can be given a list of function signatures (including parameter types and descriptions), along with the user’s message.
 If it seems correct to the LLM, instead of responding with text, it will respond with a special message indicating which of the provided tools should be called and what the parameters should be.

-The ability to call tools is a huge increase in the utility that LLMs provide.
+The ability to call tools hugely increases the utility that LLMs provide.
 With the somewhat recent introduction and de-facto standardization of the
 [Model Context Protocol][mcp] and the resulting ecosystem of MCP servers, being able to utilize tools with LLMs is essential.
 LangChain provides a convenient function to expose any arbitrary asynchronous functions as a tool, using zod to both define and validate the schema of the function parameters.

 For example, here I define a tool called `webfetch` allows agents to download and read web content.
 Ideally we’d pipe the HTML through [Jina AI’s Reader-LM](https://huggingface.com/jinaai/readerlm-v2) to turn it into Markdown, but this article was already getting out of hand.